horankev/sfislands/README.md

 `sfislands` is intended to be used alongside the `sfdep` package.
-The principal functions from `sfdep` for areal data are demonstrated in its vignette using the `guerry` dataset.
+The principal functions from `sfdep` for areal data are demonstrated in its vignette using the `guerry` (“*Essay on the Moral Statistics of France*”) dataset.
 This data applies to the geographical area of mainland France as shown below:

 ``` r
 g <- guerry |>